 Do you know how many gazillion emails are winging their way around the old interwebs every day?

 And how many of them are stuck in that same, spammy old model of “free ABC!” or “Act now!”
 Basically, those spammy words are the biggest turn-offs ever.
-If you wanted to guarantee no one touched your email, that’s what you want to put in your subject line.
+If you wanted to guarantee that customers will ignore your emails, that’s what you want to put in your subject line.

 Make it clear – what is it actually about?